-The data on this page is drawn from a Justice Needs and Satisfaction survey conducted in 2019.
-We interviewed more than 6000 randomly selected adults.
+The data on this page is drawn from a Justice Needs and Satisfaction survey conducted by HiiL in 2019.
+We interviewed more than 6000 randomly selected adults for the survey.
 Their voices represent the justice needs and experiences of millions Ugandans.

 Below you will find the story of the justice problems in the everyday life of citizens of Uganda.
 People told us how the problems impact them, what they do to resolve disputes and crimes and how they experienced the formal and informal justice system.

 This is the justice story as the people in Uganda encounter and feel it.

 A legal problem is a problem that takes place in daily life – a dispute, disagreement or grievance for which there is a resolution in the (formal or informal) law.
 It does not matter if the individual sees it as legal or whether she took action to resolve it.

 The chart shows how many adults in Uganda encountered one or more legal problems in the last 4 years.

 The map shows where in Uganda problems occur.
 It breaks down the experience with legal problems per region.

 We asked people to tell us about the legal problem which they assess as most serious.

 The problems are grouped into categories.
 For instance, Crime aggregates experiences with property and violent crime, fraud and so on.